informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-And if the status should now output the following:
+And checking the network status should results in the following output:
 <details>
 <summary>Output for <code>emerald status</code></summary>